Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 - Brown has taken 9.3 shots per game this season and made 4.5 per game, which account for 10.5% and 10.0%, respectively, of his team's total.

-- He's made 1.1 threes per game, or 9.4% of his team's makes from beyond the arc this season.
+- He's attempted 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

+- Giving up 116.6 points per contest, the Lakers are the 20th-ranked squad in the NBA on defense.

-- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked team in the league.
+- Allowing 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked squad in the league.

 Bruce Brown vs. the Lakers